-Learn to wind foil, carry on … and little guts
+Learn to wind foil, persevere … and little guts

-We are often asked whether wind foiling and especially learning to wind foil is difficult.
+We are often asked whether wind foiling and especially learning wind foiling is difficult.
 There is no clear answer.
 But compare it to the next one.
 You can cycle on a normal bike with 2 wheels.
-Wind foiling can be compared by cycling on a unicycle.
-It’s still cycling, but keeping balance makes it harder.
+Wind foiling can be compared to cycling on a single-cycle.
+It’s still cycling, but balance make it harder.

-That’s the same with wind foiling.
+That’s the same in wind foils.
 If your sense of balance is well developed, you will be able to master it more easily.
-At least don’t expect you to fly away in one time.
+At least don’t expect you to fly away in one x.
 Even our top players, Jordy Vonk and Dennis Littel really had to learn.
 Although we have noticed that the younger you are (and especially children) the easier you learn.
-Anyway that’s 🙁 with a lot of things.
+Anyway that’s with a lot of things :(.

 Wavesurfers in favor

-When wind foiling you are standing up more than on a slalom board eg. Many slalom surfers stand on the side and give side-worth pressure on the fin to generate lift.
+On a wind foil you stand a lot of right on your board than on a slalom board eg. Many slalom mers stand on the side and give side-worth pressure on the fin to generate lift.
 In addition, a slalom surfer hangs a little more backwards.
 A wave surfer is already much more used to being more on top of the board, with the position also a little further forward than that of a slalom surfer.
-The chances of a (good) wave surfer is windfoiling the first time is greater than with a (good) slalom surfer.
+The chances of a (good) wave surfer foiled in one x road are greater than with a (good) slalom surfer.

 A bit scary in the beginning

-Most people will be able to fly a bit within 1 or 2 hours.
-It’s a matter of finding the right balance and stances on board.
-The rise and descent of your board send you to an important extent by leaning forward or to the back.
+Most get a little bit of a hang of it after a few flight attempts.
+It’s a matter of finding the right balance and attitude on board.
+The rise and descent of your board send you to an important extent by leaning forward or to eights.

 Once you’ve found the balance, you’ll soon notice that, for your feelings, you’re going to make a lot of speed.
-Speed you don’t have any real control over yet.
+Speed you don’t have any real control over yet, let alone your board.
 And this at an altitude of about 1 meter is pretty scary.
-This is a matter of doing a lot and focusing on what the effect is of every movement you make when you’re on the board.
+This is a matter of doing a lot and focusing on what the effect of every movement you make when you’re on the board.
 Everything is much more sensitive than in normal windsurfing.
-Your own position (including the place where you put pressure), the position of your sail, the pressure in your sail (and where the pressure is).
+Your own attitude (including the place where you put pressure), the state of your sail, the pressure in your sail (and where the pressure is).

 Jibes can be done in different ways

 Tacking is easy.
 Jibes is a different story.
 This can be done in 3 ways.
 The easiest way is planing jibes (so you don’t fly anymore).
-The second way is to start the jibe flying, where at the end of the jibe your board just hits the water to quickly foil after the jibe.
-The 3rd most challenging is to do the whole jibe flying.
+The second way is to use the jibe, where at the end of the jibe your board just hits the water to quickly foil after the jibe.
+The 3rd most challenging is to do the whole jibe.
 Way 2 and 3 is scary at first.
-Here too: practice makes perfect.
+Here too: practice gives birth to art.

 Due to damage and shame, we have become a little wiser when it comes to wind foiling and in particular how to learn this best or easiest.
 Below are some tips we have for you;